-Roborock S7 solves one issue with traditional robot vacuum and mops: their inability to clean tough, caked-on stains without leaving messy streaks.
-It’s an issue with older models that didn’t have an electronic water tank like the ILIFE V5S Pro.
+Roborock S7 solves one issue with traditional robot vacuum hybrids: their inability to clean tough, caked-on stains without leaving messy streaks.
+It’s an issue with older models with an electronic water tank like the ILIFE V5S Pro.

-The S5 Max was one of the best hybrid options at removing stains, thanks to its electronic water tank.
+Thanks to its electronic water tank, the S5 Max was one of the best hybrid options for removing stains.
 But it lacks agitation since it doesn’t have the Y-pattern Viomi has.
-However, one issue with Viomi is the time it takes to finish and the inefficiency with water consumption.
+However, one issue with Viomi is the time it takes to finish and the inefficiency of water consumption.

-I’ll enumerate the list of enhancements I’ve found after testing this robot.
+After testing this robot, I’ll enumerate the list of enhancements I’ve found.

 New vibrating mopping pad

-In tests, it was effective at removing even large, dry stains on tile.
-I tried it on several messes like red wine, grape juice, and tomato juice.
+In tests, it effectively removed even large, dry stains on tile.
+I tried it on several messes like red, grape, and tomato.
 The latter two are challenging because of their sugar content.

 It did well, but it wasn’t perfect.
-While it removed the stains, cleaning sugary stuff like grape juice may leave a sticky residue afterward.
+While it removes stains, cleaning sugary stuff like grape juice may leave a sticky residue afterward.